danzuep/MailKitSimplified/README.md

 ### Setup

-If you're not sure what dependency injection is then just use this:
+If you're not familiar with dependency injection then just use this:
 ```
 using var smtpSender = MimeMessageSender.Create("smtp.example.com");
 ```